monikase/AI_Ethics/Fairness_Audit_Playbook/1_Historical_Context_Assessment_Tool.md

 **1.2 Historical Discrimination in the Domain**

 - What documented discrimination patterns exist in this domain
 - Explicit patterns such as exclusionary criteria
+  Explicit discrimination refers to direct and intentional exclusion of certain groups.
+These practices clearly state or enforce different treatment based on characteristics such as race, gender, religion, or nationality.
-- Implicit patterns such as disparate impact through neutral policies
+- Implicit patterns such as disparate impact through neutral policies Implicit discrimination refers to policies or practices that appear neutral but disproportionately disadvantage certain groups in practice.
+The unequal outcome may result from historical inequalities rather than explicit intent.
 - Which groups were historically advantaged or disadvantaged

 **1.3 Institutional and Regulatory History**